oracle-livelabs/spatial-graph/spatial/return-geojson/return-geojson.md

       ![Image alt text](images/return-geojson-06.png)

  7. Verify the result by rendering.
 Click [here](http://geojson.io) to open geojson.io in a new browser tab.
-Clear the content on the right panel under JSON (select all > delete) and then paste in your GeoJSON copied from the SQl Worksheet.
-Click on any of hte tornado lines to see a popup that includes its properties.
+Clear the content on the right panel under JSON (select all > delete) and then paste in your GeoJSON copied from the SQL Worksheet.
+Click on any of the tornado lines to see a popup that includes its properties.

        ![Image alt text](images/return-geojson-07.png)